 For daily wit & wisdom, sign up for the Almanac newsletter.

 What’s in tonight’s night sky for June 2023?
-The summer solstice brings one of the year’s best conjunctions between the Moon and our two neighboring planets!
-Bob Berman highlights the month’s best, most visible stargazing events.
-Take a look …
+Venus shines brighter than ever, and the summer solstice brings one of the year’s best conjunctions between the Moon and our two neighboring planets!
+See Bob Berman’s June night sky guide!

 June 3: Full Strawberry Moon